Gutrila-DFTB/Gutrila-DFTB.github.io/src/pages/about-me.md

 ## What's Next... 🚀

 But now, I’m ready for a new chapter, I’m eager to step into the world of web development and data—to build, to innovate, and to keep learning ✨.
-I know that the path ahead is full of challenges and unknowns; none of us can be certain what the future holds, yet, that uncertainty is what makes it exciting, one thing I’m sure of is that <a textGradient="**where there is a will, there is a way**" level={2}> With dedication, curiosity, and the passion that has guided me so far, I believe the next chapter will be even greater than the last. 🚀
+I know that the path ahead is full of challenges and unknowns; none of us can be certain what the future holds, yet, that uncertainty is what makes it exciting, one thing I’m sure of is that **where there is a will, there is a way** With dedication, curiosity, and the passion that has guided me so far, I believe the next chapter will be even greater than the last. 🚀

 ## A Bit More About Me 💀